The Lonely Marathon: A Poem About Loneliness, Connection, and Emotional Survival

 That you and me, we were meant to be

 Hi, I’m Harry, a psychotherapist in Toronto.
-I work with 1.5 and second generation Asian Canadians who are navigating trauma, identity, and the emotional patterns shaped by family and culture.
-You can learn more about my work on my website.
+I work with 1.5 and second generation Asian Canadians navigating trauma, identity, and emotional patterns shaped by family and culture.

 Next